xan105/Achievement-Watcher/README.md

 </tr>
 </table>

-The original idea was that some steam emulator generate a text file where all the achievements you have unlocked are stored.
+The original idea behind this app was that some steam emulator generate a text file where all the achievements you have unlocked are stored.
 But they aren't very friendly to know which is which, here is an example :
 ```ini
 [NEW_ACHIEVEMENT_1_1]